Oxford Medical Alumni Advisory Board

 - Professor Christopher Winearls - qualified in Medicine from the University of Cape Town, before becoming a Rhodes Scholar at Keble 1975-8.
 I obtained my DPhil in transplantation immunology in the Nuffield Department of Surgery, supervised by Prof P J Morris, FRS.
 Now Associate Professor of Medicine, Oxford University and a half-time consultant Nephrologist, Oxford Kidney Unit.

-- Student representative - Ms Rebecca Oram, President of Osler House.
+- Student representative - Mr Nicholas Turner, President of Osler House.